cjacker/opensource-toolchain-bouffalo-lab/README.md

 [OpenBouffalo](https://github.com/openbouffalo/buildroot_bouffalo) provide a 'really work' Linux OS (not just a kernel) for BL808 CPU (M1S and Ox64), with [more drivers](https://github.com/orgs/openbouffalo/projects/3) developed and integrated, refer to [BL808 Linux Driver Status](https://github.com/orgs/openbouffalo/projects/3) for more info.

-If you want to try Linux with BL808, you should use this image instead of [bl808_linux](https://github.com/bouffalolab/bl808_linux) prototype since Bouffalo Lab have said they will not maintain their initial Linux release at the moment.
+If you want to try Linux with BL808, you should use this image instead of [bl808_linux](https://github.com/bouffalolab/bl808_linux) prototype since Bouffalo Lab have said they will not maintain their initial Linux release at the moment, It is understandable that Linux supporting is not the first goal of BL Lab.

 ## Build OpenBouffalo Linux Image